camillescott/camillescott.github.io/_posts/2019-04-11-cmake-cppyy.md

 The documentation suggested running the code through `genreflex`, which would require an interface file `#include`ing my headers and explicitly declaring any template specializations I would need. `genreflex` runs `rootcling` with a bunch of preconfigured options, which ends up calling into `clang` and hence needs properly configured includes and library paths.
 It's likely it will fail at first, due to being unable to find `libclang.so` or some variant; this can be solved by a `sudo apt install clang-7 libclang-7-dev`, or whatever the equivalent for your distribution.
 You can then go on to run `genreflex` and then compile with your system compilers as [described in the docs](https://cppyy.readthedocs.io/en/latest/dictionaries.html).

 This is fine for mucking about on your own computer, but ultimately, with modern scientific software, it's desirable to get this working in a [conda](https://docs.conda.io/en/latest/) environment (and for my purposes, [bioconda](https://bioconda.github.io/)).
-This required a lot of trial and error, but ultimately, the necessary minimal invocation for the test of this post is:
+This required a lot of trial and error, but ultimately, the necessary minimal invocation for the rest of this post is:

     conda create -n cppyy-example python=3 cxx-compiler c-compiler clangdev libcxx libstdcxx-ng libgcc-ng cmake conda activate cppyy-example